 - Almost 2 out of every 3 adults in Greater Cincinnati are overweight or obese.

-- 1 in 3 Cincinnati adults are obese.
-Greater Cincinnati Community Health Status Survey.
+- 1 in 3 Cincinnati adults are obese according to the Greater Cincinnati Community Health Status Survey.

 CDC’s Recommended Strategies to Prevent Obesity

-- Increase availability of healthier food and beverage choices in public service venues at more affordable price points
+- Increase and improve availability of healthier food/beverage choices in public service venues at more affordable price points

 - Improve geographic availability of supermarkets in underserved areas

-- Provide incentives to food retailers to locate in and/or offer healthier food and beverage choices in underserved areas
+- Provide incentives to food retailers to locate in and/or offer healthier food/beverage choices to residents living in underserved areas

-- Improve availability of mechanisms for purchasing foods from farms
+- Improve ease of purchasing foods fresh from the farms

 The Grocery Gap